rust-lang/cargo/src/doc/contrib/src/issues.md

       prefixed labels (depending on if it is a regression in an already released stable release, or it is in nightly).

-* Assuming the issue looks valid, remove the [S-triage] label and move it onto a new status:
+* Assuming the issue looks valid, switch the [S-triage] label for one of the following:

   * [S-needs-team-input] --- The next steps are not clear, and the Cargo team needs to discuss whether or not to proceed and what needs to be done to